 Microsoft Windows 286 was released in June 1988.
 It was also known as Windows/286.
 Its price was $100.

 Microsoft Windows 3.0 was introduced on May 22, 1990.
-This version had 2 price tags; new Windows 3.0 full version for clean install was available at $149.95, while the upgrade from Windows 2.0 or any previous version priced $79.Windows 3.0 was equipped with virtual memory technology.
+This version had 2 price tags; the new Windows 3.0 full version for clean installation was available at $149.95, while the upgrade from Windows 2.0 or any previous version was priced at $79.Windows 3.0 was equipped with virtual memory technology.
 It had improved multitasking functioning than previous versions.

-3.0 version introduced much better user interface using VGA technology.
-Windows 3.1 was a multimedia update including bug fixes and performance improvements.
+The 3.0 version introduced a much better user interface using VGA technology.
+Windows 3.1 was a multimedia update, including bug fixes and performance improvements.

 Unfortunately, Microsoft and IBM had to separate their ways due to some disputes which could not be resolved.
 As a result, Microsoft changed the name of OS/2 to Windows NT in 1991.

-Windows 3.0a or Windows 3.0 with multimedia was released in October 1991.
-It included the multimedia updates in version 3.0 of Windows.
+Windows 3.0a, or Windows 3.0 with multimedia, was released in October 1991.
+It included multimedia updates in version 3.0 of Windows.

-This version had a system requirement of at least 80286 or later processor.
-This was the first Windows OS with support of TrueType scalable fonts, faster disk performance, multimedia and a lot of bug fixes.
-Later on, Windows 3.11 update was released which included all new patches released for 3.1.
+This version had a system requirement of at least 80286 or later processors.
+This was the first Windows OS with support of TrueType scalable fonts, faster disk performance, multimedia, and many bug fixes.
+Later on, Windows 3.11 update was released, which included all new patches released for 3.1.